Updated 29th November 2019 to reflect change of SOC 2 classification from SOC 2 Type 1 to SOC 2 Type II.

 There are five different criteria that an organisation can be examined on: security (which we have), confidentiality, processing integrity, availability and privacy.

 Our independent auditors examined the operation of our security controls over a continuous, six-month period and found no exceptions.

 SOC 2 is one of the most respected and rigorous auditing standards for security in the business world.

-It’s considered rigorous enough for governments, major banks and the biggest tech companies.
-And receiving a flawless report (which we did) on a first attempt is almost unheard of.
+It’s considered the gold standard and is adhered to by governments, major banks and the biggest tech companies.
+And receiving a flawless report is almost unheard of.
 So when we say that security and privacy are our priority, you know we really mean it.

 It’s a Publicly Available Specification (PAS) for Online Age Checking.

 It sets out regulatory best practice for the sale of age restricted goods or access to age restricted services.

 We have done a self assessment against PAS 1296 and had this reviewed by a third party.